nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 All the projects include a pre-trained model on CMU-arctic database (4 speakers) and a demo script to run, train, do inference.
 Please check [./project/01-nsf/README](./project/01-nsf/README).

-Generated samples from pre-trained models are in `./project/01-nsf/*/__pre_trained/output`.
-If not, please run the demo script to produce waveforms using pre-trained models.

-Tutorial on NSF models is also available in [./tutorials](./tutorials)
+Tutorial on NSF models is also available in [./tutorials/b1_neural_vocoder](./tutorials/b1_neural_vocoder)

-Note that this is the re-implementation of the projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
-All the papers published so far used CURRENNT implementation.

 Many samples can be found on [NSF homepage](https://nii-yamagishilab.github.io/samples-nsf/).
+Also reference papers.

 <a name="overview2-2"></a>
-### 2.2 Other neural waveform models
+### Other neural waveform models
 [./project/05-nn-vocoders](./project/05-nn-vocoders)

-Implementations available:
+Models available:

 1. [WaveNet vocoder](https://deepmind.com/blog/wavenet-generative-model-raw-audio/)